-- The code upgrade service creates a new branch and checks in the upgraded code to your VSTS project.
+The code upgrade service creates a new branch and checks in the upgraded code to your Azure DevOps project.
 After the upgrade process is complete, your code will exist in a new branch under the Releases folder.
 The branch name is suffixed with the date and time of the upgrade.

 Merge Releases back into Trunk\Main

-Once the upgraded code in Releases\<version number> compiles and has passed your tests, then you are ready to merge this branch back into Trunk\Main.
+Once the upgraded code in Releases\<version number> compiles sucessfully and you have completed your code migration and testing, you are ready to merge this branch back into Trunk\Main.
 To do this, on your development environment in Visual Studio open the Source control explorer pane then right-click on the Releases\<version number> branch and in the context menu go to Branching and Merging and then on the sub-menu select Merge.

 This will open the Source Control Merge Wizard which will guide you through merging the Releases\<version number> branch back into Trunk\Main.